 Industry impact: Hedge Fund chief Steve Cohen’s Point72 Ventures LLC recently became the first to invest in Imperative Execution.

-How it’s using AI in trading: Infinite Alpha is an “AI-powered crypto-asset trading ecosystem for professional investors” that offers protection via advanced “authentication, encryption, hardware security modules and robust controls.”
+How it’s using AI in trading: Infinite Alpha uses AI to facilitate crypto-asset trading.
+It offers protection to trading professionals via advanced authentication, encryption, hardware security modules and more.
 Using its intuitive dashboard interface, users can easily access account details, balances and transaction histories.

 Industry impact: Chicago-based Neurensic was acquired by Trading Technologies in late 2017.

-How it’s using AI in trading: WOA (which stands for War of Attrition) is an “algorithmic quantitative systematic trading system.”
-With the goal of boosting client profits via its “asymmetrical risk/reward management process,” WOA employs AI for real-time market analysis and is available for only a select group of users that include fund-to-fund, hedge funds, ultra-high net worth individuals and sovereign wealth funds.
+How it’s using AI in trading: WOA (which stands for War of Attrition) aims to boost client profits in part by employing AI for real-time market analysis.
+The service is available for only a select group of users that include fund-to-fund, hedge funds, ultra-high net worth individuals and sovereign wealth funds.

 Location: Johannesburg, South Africa

-How it’s using AI in trading: Billed as “a fully autonomous system trading thousands of stocks simultaneously with no human intervention,” Techtrader’s fully automated trading program takes a human-like perspective on stocks “but with the cold discipline and infinite attention span of a machine.”
-The company claims that doing so “is analogous to having a thousand traders each focusing on a single stock.”
+How it’s using AI in trading: An autonomous stock trading system that requires no human intervention, Techtrader’s takes a human-like perspective on stocks and adds the discipline and attention span of a machine.
+The company claims that doing so is like "having a thousand traders each focusing on a single stock.”

 Sentient Investment Management